microsoft/azure-iot-developer-kit/docs/getting-started.md

 ### A. Make sure you have everything you need

-All you need is a DevKit board and Micro USB cable:
+All you need is a DevKit board and a Micro USB cable:

 ![][getting-started-hardware]